-A monthly visual "video post card" from Lefeuvre & André
+The "video post cards" sent by Lefeuvre & André

 Friends since their youth, Jean Paul and Didier came from very different backgrounds.
 Nothing on these paths prepared them for the circus tent and even less, the stage.
 Jean Paul had a degree in agriculture and livestock, specialising in bovine and porcine work on the family farm.
 Didier worked in industrial design and drafting for Moulinex.

 They participated as young, curious amateurs in the workshops given by local Circus of Doctor Paradise.
 Each was attracted to a different branch, one, to unicycles and handstands, the other, with his math education, to juggling.

 In the spring of 1985, they chanced upon a leaflet announcing the opening of what was to become the prestigious CNAC (National Center of Circus Arts) in Châlons-en-Champagne and decided to give it a try.
 The first class (class of 1989) presented their skills in mid-winter of 1989.
 A circus company, and an important one, was interested by the talent of the newly graduated young artists: Archaos.

 One tour later, Jean Paul and Didier founded (with four other fellow students), Cirque O, a fabulous and now renowned troup in the world of contemporary circus.

 Then, in 1994, their paths diverge, Didier leaves on tours with the Institut de jonglage ("Juggling Institute") and with Philippe Decouflé, while Jean Paul co-founds Que-Cir-Que, and he becomes one of the troupe’s three figureheads.